krischen1998/quote-generator/README.md

 # quote-generator

-### You can clone this repo and run this program on your local machine (python virtual environment).
+### You can clone this repo and run this program on your local machine.

 ### Or you have the option to send GET requests to the URL: https://quote-generator-app-kc.herokuapp.com/